Portland 77 Exceptional

 What's it like Living in Portland?

-If you’re considering moving to any new city, it could be a very discouraging task.
-However, it could also be a great experience if you are willing to get to know the city before actually living in Portland, Michigan.
+If you’re considering relocating to any new city, it could be a very discouraging task.
+However, it could also be a good experience if you are willing to get to know the town before actually living in Portland, Michigan.
 When searching for a new neighborhood, several key items should be considered.
 Safety is of utmost importance, ensuring a secure environment with low crime.
 Proximity to your workplace or school helps reduce commuting time and offers convenience.
 Access to amenities such as parks, grocery stores, and healthcare facilities enhances your daily life.
 Public transportation options contribute to easy mobility.
 A sense of community fosters a supportive and engaging environment.
 Lastly, the overall atmosphere should align with your desired lifestyle, ensuring a fulfilling living experience.
 Considering these items will guide you towards finding the perfect neighborhood that fits all your needs.
 The best areas in Portland and in surrounding cities are easier to find when you are able to make informed decisions.
-Using data from amenities, crime, commute, you will see a detailed breakdown of the most important information as well as comparisons to the Michigan and national averages.
+Using data from amenities, cost of living, commute, employment, housing, you will see a detailed breakdown of the most important information as well as comparisons to the Michigan and national averages.

 Assuming that Portland meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Portland.
 Everything else becomes a lot less important if it turns out that home prices in Portland are simply unattainable.
-The median home price for Portland homes is $125,000, which is 2.2% lower than the Michigan average.
-If we take a closer look at the affordability of homes in Portland, we’ll see that the home price to income ratio is 2.1, which is 16% lower than the Michigan average.
+Median real estate prices in Portland come in at $224,706, which is 4.7% lower than the Michigan average.
+The home price to income ratio compares the median home prices to the median household income.
+In Portland, the home price to income ratio is 2.5, which is 21.9% lower than the Michigan average.

 Best Places to Live in and Around Portland